Release notes

-Release notes are documents that are distributed with software products or hardware products, sometimes when the product is still in the development or test state (e.g., a beta release).
+Release notes are documents that are distributed with hardware or software products, sometimes when the product is still in the development or test state (e.g., a beta release).
 For products that have already been in use by clients, the release note is delivered to the customer when an update is released.
-Another abbreviation for Release notes is Changelog or Release logs or Software changes or Revision history Updates or README file.
-However, in some cases, the release notes and changelog are published separately.
-This split is for clarity and differentiation of feature-highlights from bugs, change requests (CRs) or improvements on the other side.
+Other terms for release notes are changelog, release logs, software changes, revision history, updates, or README.
+However, in some cases, release notes and changelog are published separately.
+This split is for clarity and differentiation of feature highlights from bugs, change requests (CRs), or other improvements.

 Purpose

-Release notes are documents that are shared with end users, customers and clients of an organization.
+Release Notes are documents that are shared with end users, customers and clients of an organization.
 The definition of the terms 'End Users', 'Clients' and 'Customers' are very relative in nature and might have various interpretations based on the specific context.
 For instance, the Quality Assurance group within a software development organization can be interpreted as an internal customer.